rodrimati1992/structural_crates/readme.md

     Equivalent to the `impl_fields` feature,
     which also enables the nightly Rust features required for const generics as of 2020-03-21.

+- `disable_const_str`:
+    Disables const generics,
+    useful if other crates enabling const generics causes internal errors in this Rust version.

 Specialization is used inside `structural` for performance reasons.
 There are no benchmarks comparing when specialization is enabled and disabled yet.